 The model set includes a wooden base (considered as a plane), nodes (as points), and strings (considered as edges).
 There are also antennas to make vertical prisms and oblique prisms that can change length and height.
 The model also includes spheres, ellipses, connectors, and cylinders.

-After the model won third prize for student start-up ideas at the city level and second prize for student start-up ideas at the 6th national level, Ms. Tam and her students donated it to Nguyen Dinh Chieu Special High School (District 10, Ho Chi Minh City).
+After the model won third prize in the city-level student startup idea contest and second prize in the 6th national student startup idea contest, Ms. Tam and her students donated it to Nguyen Dinh Chieu Special High School (District 10, Ho Chi Minh City).

 Nguyen Yen Khoa (student of Suong Nguyet Anh Secondary and High School, District 10, Ho Chi Minh City) shared: "I really like learning this model.
-My eyes cannot see, so when I learn, I can touch, feel, and imagine regular triangular pyramids and regular quadrilaterals.
-In addition, I also experience constructing shapes like doing exercises."
+My eyes cannot see, so when I learn, I can touch, feel, and imagine the regular triangular pyramids and regular quadrilaterals.
+In addition, I also experience constructing the model like doing exercises."

 Blind students enjoy learning spatial geometry through models - Photo: NGOC PHUONG

-Mr. Nguyen Viet Thang - a blind teacher at Nguyen Dinh Chieu Special School, District 10, Ho Chi Minh City - said: "Blind students cannot see or touch 2D planes when learning spatial shapes.
+Mr. Nguyen Viet Thang - a blind teacher at Nguyen Dinh Chieu Special School, District 10, Ho Chi Minh City - said: "Blind students cannot see or touch the 2D plane when learning spatial geometry.
 Therefore, the subject requires models for them to directly contact, feel the space and enjoy the subject.
-The research team wrote the Braille letters on the model themselves.
+The research team wrote the embossed letters on the model.
 I am very happy and feel the love of the research team for blind students."

 Mr. Nguyen Viet Thang - teacher at Nguyen Dinh Chieu Special School (District 10, Ho Chi Minh City) highly appreciated the research team's product - Photo: NGOC PHUONG